forksbot/aioli/docs/api/controller/http.rst

 Returns
 ~~~~~~~

-The `@returns` decorator takes care of serializing data returned by the route handler, into JSON.
+The `@returns` decorator takes care of serializing data returned by its route handler, into JSON.

 *API*